Yogesh21v/smartdoor/README.md

 GRANTED / DENIED / NO_FACE_DETECTED, with the outcome logged and an alert sent for anything that isn't a clean match.

-## About this rebuild

-This is a solo project.
-Same situation as the face-analysis-pipeline repo in this account: I didn't have my original project files or report on hand, so this is written from memory of the project's scope rather than reconstructed from documentation -- a solo AWS project using Rekognition for door access control, with enrollment, notifications, a simulated camera/doorbell input, and an access log/history.
-The specific file layout, API shape, and implementation below are freshly written and tested, not a recovery of the original code.

 ## Architecture

 ```